rmetzler/bliki/wiki/mysql/choose-something-else.md

   partitioning arrangements or a permissions check in a view if you want any kind of performance.
-* The poor interactions between triggers and binary logging's default configuration make it impractical to use triggers to maintain "materialized" views to avoid the problems with "real" views.
+* The poor interactions between triggers and binary logging's default configuration make it impractical to use triggers to maintain “materialized” views to avoid the problems with “real” views.
     * It also effectively means triggers can't be used to emulate `CHECK` constraints and other consistency features.
-    * Code to maintain materialized views is also finicky and hard to get "right", especially if the view includes aggregates or interesting joins over its source data.
+    * Code to maintain materialized views is also finicky and hard to get “right,” especially if the view includes aggregates or interesting joins over its source data.
 I hope you enjoy debugging MySQL's procedural SQL…
 * For the relatively common case of wanting to abstract partitioned storage